Last Updated on: 16th February 2024, 04:03 pm

 - You can use tools like Grammarly, Hemingway, and Trello.
 Grammarly and Hemingway apps for editing your work to remove errors.
 Trello will help you manage all your work at a go.
 These tools can help to reduce the time you may use to do things manually.

 - Set your priorities right.
-I believe we all have priorities in life—either at home, at work, or being freelance writers.
-Dealing with the tasks that require more time to complete can save you from disappointing your clients.
+I believe we all have life priorities— at home, at work, or being freelance writers.
+Dealing with tasks that require more time to complete can save you from disappointing your clients.

 - Learn to be an early bird.
-I have talked about the benefits of waking up early in one of my previous posts here.
-The earlier you wake up, the more you are likely to complete your tasks.
+The earlier you wake up, the more you will likely complete your tasks.

-If you manage your time wisely, then you will serve as many clients as possible.
+If you manage your time wisely, then you will serve as many clients as possible, hence increasing your revenue.